genevate/style_guides/business/onboarding.md

 ## First Day

+Start the day by telling the new hire *why* they were hired to positively reinforce strengths identified during the interview process.
+This also gives the new hire a nice boost of confidence.

-Help the new hire set up a working environment, deliver a bug fix and/or new feature, and push changes into production.
+Ensure the new hire has everything they need to set up a working environment, deliver a bug fix and/or new feature, and push changes into production.

 ## First Week

 Ask lots of questions.
 Pair with the team.
 Take lots of notes.
-Provide feedback and observations to the team as your perspective is invaluable due to observing existing processes with fresh eyes.
+Provide feedback and observations to the team as your perspective is invaluable in observing existing processes with fresh eyes.

 ## First Month